 Thanks to differences in climate and terrain, each of the country’s nine wine regions offers a completely different experience.
 With specialties as diverse as spicy reds from Hawkes Bay to the famously flavorful sauvignon blancs of Marlborough, wine lovers are near guaranteed to swoon over the abundance of fine varietals within reach.

 New Zealand is as much a can’t-miss for casual wine tasters as it is for connoisseurs.
 Wine tourism takes visitors past ample opportunities for hiking, museum-hopping, swimming with dolphins, bungee jumping, and general sightseeing.
 Whether you’re looking for a wine-tasting destination with a healthy side dish of adventures, or a great vacation with a few vineyards thrown in for good measure, take a look at nine New Zealand wine regions to visit below.

 The area also happens to play an important role in New Zealand’s history: it was here that the first Maori settlers landed, followed by the first European settlers (check out New Zealand’s oldest colonial buildings in Kerikeri: the Stone Store and Kemp House).
 Northland was also the site of the signing of the Treaty of Waitangi, considered to be New Zealand’s founding document.

 Add this to the list of Northland’s historic firsts: New Zealand’s first grape vines were planted here, way back in 1819.
-The wine scene has grown since then, with over 50 vineyards producing some promising Chardonnays and Pinot Gris.
+The wine scene has grown since then, with over 50 vineyards producing promising Chardonnays and Pinot Gris.
 Most wineries are scattered along the east coast between Whangarei and Kaitaia.